What To Do With a Baby Who Won’t Sleep On His Back?

 One possibly solution is side-sleeping, like you did with your first son.
 We were told by the hospital to always keep Ezra on his back OR side, and a few of the less screechy SIDS-related organizations out there believe this is a perfectly acceptable option.
 A baby on his side can pull up into the all-comforting fetal position, but won’t have the problem of “re-breathing” his exhaled air or smushing his face against the mattress and not waking enough to turn his head.

 Another is swaddling.
 And I don’t mean wrapping him up in ill-fitting square receiving blankets.
 I’m talking the fancy special swaddling blankets that look like little baby straitjackets, like the Miracle Blanket, the SwaddleMe or even just large muslin baby wraps.
 A tummy-sleeping baby likes that position because it feels safe, secure, constricted.
-We never had much luck with the SwaddleMe with Noah (he was seriously strong enough to pull apart the velcro tabs), but the Miracle Blanket has indeed been miraculous this time around.
+We never had much luck with the SwaddleMe with my oldest, Noah (he was seriously strong enough to pull apart the velcro tabs), but the Miracle Blanket has indeed been miraculous this time around.
 Ezra will sleep and nap on his own, on his back, for many hours provided he is tightly swaddled up.
 At nearly 13 pounds, he’s starting to outgrow the foot pouch, but it seems to be his arms that need the binding up more anyway.
 (Note, however, that overheating is perhaps just as big of a SIDS risk as stomach sleeping, so there’s rarely a need for any heavy fleece blankets or anything underneath the blanket other than a onesie or t-shirt, if that.)

 But look, I don’t want you to lose your mind over this, or anything.
 An hour and a half stretch of sleep will increase your risk of all dying in a car accident when you pass out and drive headfirst into a nail salon.
 So I get your frustration.